nhs-england-tools/versioning-reference-template/README.md

 - Deliver software faster and more safely
 - Follow consistent engineering practices that scale across NHS products

-Whether you're a developer, tester, or tech lead, this repository shows how you can go from _commit → version → release → deploy_ without ever losing confidence in what's running in production.
+Whether you're a developer, tester, or tech lead, this repository shows how you can go from _commit → version → deploy → release_ without ever losing confidence in what's running in production.

+This approach also lays the foundation for [feature toggling](https://github.com/NHSDigital/software-engineering-quality-framework/blob/main/practices/feature-toggling.md), where new functionality is deployed but not immediately exposed to users.
+Versioning provides the traceability and control needed to manage these toggled changes safely, allowing teams to ship small, reversible updates, test them in production, and enable them gradually when ready.

 > [!IMPORTANT]
 > This repository is not intended to be used standalone.
 It should be built on top of and complement the [NHS Repository Template](https://github.com/nhs-england-tools/repository-template), which defines the required baseline structure and configuration for all new repositories within the organisation.